Overcoming Hidden Barriers in Data Transformation for Community Centers

 Implementing data transformation initiatives often requires substantial capital investment, which can be daunting for community healthcare providers.
 While cloud technology offers cost savings in the long run, the initial investment is still significant.
 However, it's worth noting that cloud implementation costs can be up to 30% lower than traditional on-premises infrastructure.
 Over time, this cost savings is expected to grow as cloud providers continue to invest in innovation and efficiency.

 Moreover, the ROI of data transformation projects is often uncertain, making it challenging to justify the financial commitment.
-The major issue is ROI's tendency to de-emphasize wider organizational benefits that are not easily monitized.
+The major issue is ROI's tendency to de-emphasize wider organizational benefits that are not easily monetized.
 This is particularly problematic in healthcare, where many benefits are not amenable to monetization .
 In fact, most healthcare quality improvement programs do not often make a profit or save costs in the traditional sense.

 This can lead to difficulties in securing funding.
 Just under half of survey respondents in this survey (44 percent) reported that insufficient access to nationally allocated funding had impacted their organization's ability to deliver interoperability.
 This highlights a significant gap between the recognized importance of data transformation and the available financial resources to support it.